Recycling and Waste Reduction

 The recycling process is economically attractive and viable.
 Recycled aluminium meets almost 40% of the demand for the metal in Europe.
-Approximately 70% of the material used to produce Metal Technology extrusions is recycled.
+Between 80%-100% of the material used to produce Metal Technology extrusions is recycled.

 Aluminium is infinitely recyclable with no loss of its properties.

 The aluminium cycle is a closed life cycle